Scholarcy Library User Guide

 2. Read the structured Scholarcy summary for a more detailed overview

-3. Scholarcy also generates a longer summary of each section of the paper.
+3. Scholarcy also provides the main text along with snippets of each section section of the paper.

 4. Get a quick view of all tables and figures included in the paper or chapter.